 This study is about identifying ways that will allow the National Park Service to work in partnership with private landowners and others to more effectively conserve the natural, cultural, recreational, and scenic resources and character of the land within and surrounding Curecanti NRA.
-It is also about the formal establishment of Curecanti as a congressionally legislated NRA, for permanence of resource conservation and public recreation.
+As the study evolved, it became clear that it should evaluate whether or not to recommend to Congress that the NRA be formally established with a legislated boundary, what changes should be made to the boundary, and what agency or agencies should be responsible for managing the NRA.